KhaledSarhan01/Digital_Environment_Automation/README.md

 * version 1.0: create a working script which uses .txt file as Entity
 * version 1.1: add improvements to script
 * version 1.2: use .json File instead of .txt file as Entity file.
+* version 1.3: some folder names are edited.
 * version 1.3: add more scripts for synthesis and linting.
 * version 1.4: improve the code maintainability and scalability for future improvements.
 ## Version 2.0